guardtime/libksi/doc/tutorial/t2_verifying.md

 For verifying the document, we need to set up the document hash by calling #KSI_VerificationContext_setDocumentHash.
-The document hash, if set up, will be verified as part of all predefined policies, but for the sake of a simple example we will choose internal policy:
+The document hash, if set up, will be verified as part of all predefined policies, but for the sake of a simple example we will choose the internal policy:

 ~~~~~~~~~~{.c}